Ragmthy/gralhix_osint_exercises/OSINT Exercise 12/OSINT Exercise 012.md

 **Part 3: Trying to identify the country** </br>
 With the timeline button, there's a possibility to see fires that happened in January.
 However, it is worth considering that the photograph showed one coastline area, at one time, in one day of January. </br>

 But one good thing, in the FIRMS UX, is that, it is not possible to rotate the map.
 At best, one can zoom in and zoom out.
 Therefore, a good chance that the zoomed in picture, at 10km-10 miles, is of a coastal place with the sea in the North-Western-ly direction.
 (Unless, there is a way to rotate the view, and I hadn't found it).
-One nice thing the two small snowspots also. </br>
+One nice thing to note are the two small snowspots also, in our task photo. </br>

-So, before checking the coastline of all the countries in the world that have water in the NW direction of itself, let's first see if this coastline can be found anywhere on the internet first. </br>
+So, before checking the coastline of all the countries in the world that have water in the NW direction, let's first see if this coastline can be found anywhere on the internet first. </br>

 **Part 4: Narrowing the country of thermal activity** </br>
 By Image Reversal of the task photo, here is one [candidate](https://southamericawineguide.com/bio-bio-and-itata-fires-2023-information-and-how-to-help/) and it mentions Chile. </br>

-Chile is a potential country as it has the water by its NW-direction, and its a Southern Hemisphere country.
+Chile is a potential country as it has the water by its NW-direction, and it's a Southern Hemisphere country.
 By navigating along the Chilean coastline, in this case, going north, helps us find, that coastline with the 2 snow spots.
 And the coastline shape matches the task photo's. </br>

 ![image](ans_pics/pic2_match_of_coastline.png)